Books on Victimless Crime

 Victimless crime are those that are of the nature of illegal gambling, drug use, and selling sex, where the victim does not experience harm and is indeed a willing participant.
 Certain status offense which may include consumption of alcohol, truancy, and running away from home are also victimless crimes.
 The conventional conception of crime implies that there is a victim of the criminal behavior who experiences harm.

 According to some, victimless crimes should not be regulated by criminal law.
 Victimless crimes are illegal acts in which the only victims are the offenders.
-Victimless crimes are established for social control over morality and other social relationship and are applied mostly to the lower classes.
+Victimless crimes are established for social control over morality and other social relationship and are attributed mostly to low class culture.
 Victimless crime includes criminal or illegal acts in which all participants are consenting adults.

 Victimless crimes are criminal only because politically powerful people or groups find them undesirable or offensive.
 Examples of victimless crimes include sex crimes, drug use, illegal gambling, sports such as cock fighting.
 There is an absence of restrictions against elite deviance.
 The small amount of street crime keeps the focus off of elite deviance.
 It is easier and more acceptable for upper class people with deviant behavior to engage in victimless crimes.